Maximelaze77/assignement/README.md

-# Have one information about 3 person by using social ntwork
+# Have one information about 3 person by using social network

 ## Example of the idea